Waste

 Hazardous Materials

 In 2019, A&F Co. partnered with g2 revolution, a specialty recycler, to transition to hazardous waste, recycling, and beneficial reuse programs for returned or damaged personal care.
-All new and remodeled stores join the hazardous waste recycling program, and the remaining stores are converted when possible.
+All new and remodeled stores join the hazardous waste and recycling programs, and the remaining stores are converted when possible.
 The program will continue to roll out until all U.S. stores are participating.

 Packaging